 On May 15, 2009, the Company entered into an agreement to purchase 20% of the gold produced from SilverCrest Mines Inc.'s ("SilverCrest") open-pit Santa Elena project, located in Mexico (the "Santa Elena Project"), for \$12.0 million and 3,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
-The upfront cash payment and the shares will be released to SilverCrest upon satisfaction of certain funding conditions including the requirement that SilverCrest shall have sufficient financing to build and operate the Santa Elena Project.
+The upfront cash payment and the shares were released to SilverCrest on November 30, 2009.

-SilverCrest has provided to the Company a completion guarantee under which SilverCrest may be required to return a portion of the \$12.0 million upfront payment if, within 30 months from the date that the Company makes the upfront payment to SilverCrest, the Santa Elena Project has not produced a minimum of 7,500 ounces of gold in any consecutive three month period.
+SilverCrest has provided to Sandstorm a completion guarantee under which SilverCrest may be required to return a portion of the \$12.0 million upfront payment if by May 30, 2012 the Santa Elena Project has not produced a minimum of 7,500 ounces of gold in any consecutive three month period.